Probate San Diego

 Is Probate a Long Process?

-Settling an estate in probate court in Los Angeles usually takes approximately eight months if there are no unusual issues or circumstances.
+Settling an estate in probate court in San Diego County usually takes 12 months or more if there are no unusual issues or circumstances.
 This time frame includes a period of four months in which creditors can file a claim against the estate to cover debts the individual owed.
 At times, the process may take longer because the court is overloaded with cases.

 Is Probate an Expensive Process?